jameshaydon/lawvere/README.md

 ### Sums

-We can define sum-types too.
-Let's define the booleans:
+We can define sum types too.
+For instance, booleans:

 ``` lawvere
 ob Base Bool = [ true: {}, false: {} ]
 ```

-Using square brackets we define a sum type with two summands, `true` and `false`, each with the terminal object `{}` as payload.
+Using square brackets we define a sum type with two summands, `true` and `false`, each with `{}` as payload.

-Sum types come equipped with canonical injections.
-The canonical injection into the component with name `foo` is denoted `foo.`, simply mirroring the notation for canonical projections.
+Sum types come equipped with constructors (injection).
+The constructor into the component with name `foo` is denoted `foo.`, simply mirroring the notation for projections.

 In order to define some simple boolean functions, we'll need to learn how to map _from_ sums.
-This is done with a _cocone_, which specifies a morphism for each summand.
-This is exactly like a cone except using square brackets instead of braces.
+This is like pattern matching, specifying an arrow for each summand (and thus, in categorical language, a cocone).
+This is like constructing products, except using square brackets instead of braces.
 To illustrate this let's define the negation function:

 ``` lawvere
 ar not : Bool --> Bool